YoTro/YoTro.github.io/_posts/2017-07-12-The-detail-of-listing-optimization.md

 ## the point of view ##

-1.Attract buyers eye, stimulate demand for purchase.
+1. Attract buyers eye, stimulate demand for purchase.

 Buyers to purchase products always "compare with other stores", showing different products to let buyers eyes more stay for you, the customer first glance, that is similar to the same information will generally not immediately tired.

 Even if the product features are not different, you have to make "different".
 Of course, the buyer's `interest point` may not only be "different" bring, there can be many other points, but `difference` is to distinguish between your products and tens of millions of other sellers key.

-2.Describe professional, brand / intimacy, lifestyle / easy to understand and so on.
+2. Describe professional, brand / intimacy, lifestyle / easy to understand and so on.

 The use of language as a medium of communication should be standardized on the platform, and special adjustments will be made to suit the customers.
 For some major products, customers need specialized description, so as to produce a sense of security products, will be assured to buy.

 For some products, many times more annoying customer product description of the "professional, the term" language into the breath of life, can enhance product and customer intimacy, enhance the psychological expectations of customers for product.
 After the customer read your description as in the fog.

-3.Dispel misgivings, prompting direct purchase.
+3. Dispel misgivings, prompting direct purchase.

 After the seller made the above effort and raised the customer's interest to a certain extent, we need to further change the customer's interest from the idea into the actual purchasing behavior.

 Sometimes, some inflammatory language will directly lead to the emergence of consumer behavior; sometimes, the seller's one or two sentence to meet the buyer's after-sale protection, but also to dispel doubts in the minds of customers.

-4.To meet the algorithm, to enhance the rankings, exposure.
+4. To meet the algorithm, to enhance the rankings, exposure.

 Listing page keywords, reasonable and appropriate embedding can make rankings rise.
 And selling points as an important part of listing, the introduction of keywords is essential.